JJRoot822/NSAlchemy/README.md

 ### What is NSAlchemy?

 NSAlchemy is a Swift package that contains SwiftUI views from AppKit that SwiftUI doesn't support out of the box, or implementations of views that SwiftUI does natively support, but aren't as customizable.
-As of April 25, 2025, the package contains the following views:
+As of June 4, 2025, the package contains the following views and environment keys:
 - HSlider: A horizontal slider with various customization options including tick marks and the ability to change the track color.
 - VSlider: A vertical slider that has the same customization options as HSlider, but is oriented vertically.
 - CircularSlider: A Circular slider that has a few options to customize it, but not as much as the previous mentioned ones.
 This slider acts much more like a knob.
 - LevelIndicator: A view that can reflect capacity levels or ratings.
-This view contains many customizations, including the ability to change the colors for warning and critical levels for the capacity style indicator and the ability to use custom assets for the rating images.
+This view contains many customizations, including the ability to change the colors for warning and critical levels for the capacity style indicator.
 - PathControl: A simple view that displays a visual representation of the path to a file.
 - ComboBox: A view that combines a text field and a pulldown list for selection between multiple options.
 - Checkbox: Though SwiftUI supports checkboxes natively, this one supports on, off and mixed states.